 Just 5 minutes of prep are all it takes to make this sweet tropical cake!

-Step two: Combine the angel food cake mix and pineapple (undrained) in a large mixing bowl.
+Step 2: Combine the angel food cake mix and pineapple (undrained) in a large mixing bowl.
 Stir until the ingredients are well combined.

-Step three: Pour batter into an ungreased 9 x 13 inch baking dish and bake for 30-35 minutes, until the top is a nice golden brown and edges are crispy.
+Step 3: Pour batter into an ungreased 9 x 13 inch baking dish and bake for 30-35 minutes, until the top is a nice golden brown and edges are crispy.

-Step four: Allow the cake to cool to cool on a cooling rack then slice and enjoy!
+Step 4: Allow the cake to cool to cool on a cooling rack then slice and enjoy!

-The cake is delicious on its own or when topped with a dollop of Cool Whip.
+The cake is delicious on its own or when topped with a dollop of Cool Whip in the center of each cake slice.

-I also added a chunk of pineapple for garnish to pretty it up a bit, but that is totally not necessary.
+I also like to add maraschino cherries, fresh berries, or a chunk of pineapple for garnish to pretty it up a bit, but that is not necessary.

 Storage

-Store cake covered in the refrigerator for up to 3 days.
+Store leftovers covered tightly with plastic wrap or in an airtight container in the refrigerator for up to 3 days.

 - Be sure to use a large mixing bowl.
 As you stir, the batter will froth up and nearly double in size.